 Base salary represents the fixed portion of the compensation of our executive officers, including our Named Executive Officers, and is an important element of compensation intended to attract and retain highly-talented individuals.
-Generally, we use base salary to provide each executive officer with a specified level of cash compensation during the year with the expectation that he or she will perform his or her responsibilities to the best of his or her ability and in our best interests.
+Generally, we use base salary to provide each executive officer with a specified level of cash compensation during the year with the expectation that the Named Executive Officer will perform responsibilities to the best of his or her ability and in our best interests.